FreddyMaster/Debug-Duckers-Megathread/README.md

 - [Rygel](https://wiki.gnome.org/Projects/Rygel) Rygel is a home media solution (UPnP AV MediaServer) that allows you to easily share audio, video, and pictures to other devices.
 - [jellyfin](https://github.com/jellyfin/jellyfin) :star2: An open-source fork of Emby

+## Video Clients
+- [MPV](https://mpv.io/) mpv is a free (as in freedom) media player for the command line.
+It supports a wide variety of media file formats, audio and video codecs, and subtitle types
+- [VLC](https://www.videolan.org/vlc/) A poplular open source media player that supports a wide verriety of media file formats
+- [DPlayer](https://github.com/DIYgod/DPlayer) DPlayer is a lovely HTML5 danmaku video player to help people build video and danmaku easily

 ## Stremio
 - [r/StremioAddons](https://www.reddit.com/r/StremioAddons/) Discussion and links pertaining to unofficial add-ons for Stremio
 - [A complete curated list of all working Stremio Add-ons](https://www.reddit.com/r/StremioAddons/comments/ahd6gk/sticky_stremio_addons_list/)